ungaro/foundry2react/README.md

 - Extract test functions, setup steps, and assertions
 - Generate React components with viem and wagmi integration
 - Simulate contract interactions and test scenarios in the browser

-// TODO: How would be this possible?
-- Support for common Foundry test operations (e.g., vm.prank, vm.startPrank, vm.stopPrank)

 - Handlebars templating for flexible and customizable output

 ## Installation